article / Military technology

 Core of Strategic Deterrence: Vanguard-class and Dreadnought-class Ballistic Missile Submarines

-A total of 4 Vanguard-class ballistic missile submarines were built ("Vanguard", "Victorious", "Vigilant", "Revenge"), all commissioned in the 1990s, serving as the sole platform of the UK's strategic nuclear deterrent (following the retirement of air-launched nuclear weapons in 1998).
-This class exceeds 150 meters in length, with a submerged displacement of approximately 16,000 tons, making them the largest submarines ever built for the Royal Navy.
-They are powered by a PWR2 pressurized water reactor, generating 145 megawatts of thermal power, which drives two GEC steam turbines, providing a propulsion power of 20.5 megawatts.
-A total of 4 Vanguard-class ballistic missile submarines were built ("Vanguard", "Victorious", "Vigilant", "Revenge"), all commissioned in the 1990s, serving as the sole platform of the UK's strategic nuclear deterrent (following the retirement of air-launched nuclear weapons in 1998).
-This class exceeds 150 meters in length, with a submerged displacement of approximately 16,000 tons, making them the largest submarines ever built for the Royal Navy.
-They are powered by a PWR2 pressurized water reactor, generating 145 megawatts of thermal power, which drives two GEC steam turbines, providing a propulsion power of 20.5 megawatts.
+The Vanguard-class ballistic missile submarines were built in a total of 4 units (Vanguard, Victorious, Vigilant, Vengeance), all commissioned in the 1990s, and serve as the sole platform of the UK's strategic nuclear deterrent (following the retirement of air-launched nuclear weapons in 1998).
+With a length exceeding 150 meters and a submerged displacement of approximately 16,000 tons, this class represents the largest submarines ever constructed for the Royal Navy.
+They are powered by a PWR2 pressurized water reactor, generating 145 megawatts of thermal power, which drives two GEC steam turbines providing a propulsion power of 20.5 megawatts.

 In terms of weapon systems, the Vanguard-class is equipped with 16 ballistic missile launch tubes, theoretically capable of carrying 128 nuclear warheads.
 However, during actual patrol missions, it carries only 8 operational Trident II D5 missiles (totaling 40 nuclear warheads).
 It is important to note that the UK does not own the Trident missiles.
 Instead, it leases 58 missiles shared with the U.S. Navy from the Strategic Weapons Facility, Kings Bay, Georgia, USA.
 Additionally, it is equipped with four 533-mm torpedo tubes carrying Spearfish heavyweight torpedoes.
 Originally scheduled to begin decommissioning in 2022, the Vanguard-class is currently undergoing additional modifications to extend its service life by 5-10 years until it is replaced by the Dreadnought-class.
 In terms of weapon systems, the Vanguard-class is equipped with 16 ballistic missile launch tubes, theoretically capable of carrying 128 nuclear warheads.
 However, during actual patrol missions, it carries only 8 operational Trident II D5 missiles (totaling 40 nuclear warheads).
 It is important to note that the UK does not own the Trident missiles.
 Instead, it leases 58 missiles shared with the U.S. Navy from the Strategic Weapons Facility, Kings Bay, Georgia, USA.
 Additionally, it is equipped with four 533-mm torpedo tubes carrying Spearfish heavyweight torpedoes.
 Originally scheduled to begin decommissioning in 2022, the Vanguard-class is currently undergoing additional modifications to extend its service life by 5-10 years until it is replaced by the Dreadnought-class.